 Thanks for your indulgence.
 I now return you to your regularly scheduled non-virus puzzle.
 See you next week!

 I'm a husband, father, psychologist, musician, and crossword constructor living in Catonsville, MD.
-My puzzles have appeared in The New York Times, The Wall Street Journal, The Los Angeles Times and its syndicates, The Chronicle of Higher Education, Andrews McMeel Universal Syndicate, and crossword apps such as the Redstone Crossword Puzzle App on iOS and Google Play.
+My puzzles have appeared in The New York Times, The Wall Street Journal, The Los Angeles Times and its syndicates, The Chronicle of Higher Education, Andrews McMeel Universal Syndicate, the American Values Club Crossword, and crossword apps such as the Redstone Crossword Puzzle App on iOS and Google Play.
 All of that means I've been published in every newspaper in the United States and many others around the world.
-And now I've been published here at Grid Therapy, which allows me the amazing freedom to let who I am shine through.
-Maybe it will occasionally rub you the wrong way politically.
-I don't know.
-But in this space I get to not care.
+And now I've been published here at Grid Therapy, which allows me the freedom to let who I am shine through.
 I hope you enjoy your time here on the crossword couch!
 I'd love to hear from you if you have comments or suggestions.
 If you're interested in having a custom crossword puzzle created for your event or organization, email me at drtrent (at) gmail.com.